 - 1% on the first \$10,000,000

-- 0.75 of 1% on \$10,000,000 \$20,000,000
+- 0.75 of 1% on \$10,000,001 \$20,000,000

-- 0.50 of 1% on amount above \$20,000,000
+- 0.50 of 1% on amount above \$20,000,001

-Fee discounts are sometimes available for certain types of accounts or security types.
-For example, Adviser's fee may be discounted for fixed-income accounts or balanced accounts, wrap-fee-program accounts or UMAs, accounts that hold exchange-traded funds ("ETFs"), accounts that hold mutual funds, accounts that hold significant percentages of cash for various reasons or accounts of charitable foundations.
-At of the beginning of 2017, Adviser also offered a discounted fee of 0.60 of 1% for new separately managed small cap accounts until the strategy reaches assets of \$50 million.
+Under certain circumstances, Adviser may offer discounts to its standard fee schedule.
+For example, Adviser's fee may be discounted for fixed-income accounts or balanced accounts, wrap-fee-program accounts or UMAs, or accounts of charitable organizations.
 The specific manner in which fees are charged by Adviser is established in a client's written Investment Advisory Agreement with Adviser.

-Adviser will generally bill its fees on a quarterly basis.
+Adviser bills its fees on a quarterly basis.
 It is Adviser's customary practice, as detailed in its standard Investment Advisory Agreement, that investment management fees are billed and are payable in advance (i.e., at the beginning of each quarterly billing period).
 However, in the case of several relationships with financial institutions or their internal or external consultants which have a practice of paying their sub-advisors in arrears, Adviser has agreed to allow monthly or quarterly payment in arrears.
 Adviser does not adjust invoices for contributions and withdrawals after the billing date, except for terminated accounts in situations where Adviser will issue refunds in accordance with the Investment Advisory Agreement.
 Adviser collects a management fee on Advisers' mutual funds, the DF Dent Premier Growth Fund, the DF Dent Midcap Growth Fund, and the DF Dent Small Cap Growth Fund (collectively, the "Funds").
 In the case of the Funds, the management fees are calculated on daily assets within the Funds, and the management fees are known only in arrears due to the flow of shareholder funds into and out of the Funds.